riongull/dash-incubator-rules/rules.md

 There are several levels to classification of Incubator App users as follows:

-- Users - anyone who accesses the Incubator App or it's underlying data
+- Users - anyone who accesses the Incubator App or its underlying data
 - Members - any user who has signed up to create an account on the App
-- [Contributors](#3-contributing) - members who have been awarded at least one [Task Claim](#26-claims)
+- [Contributors](#3-contributing) - Members who create output for the Incubator
-- [Admins](#4-admins) - contributors with rights to create and manage Bounties, and earn commission from Task rewards
+- [Admins](#4-admins) - Members with rights to create and manage Bounties, and earn commission from Task rewards
-- [PO](#53-proposal-owner) - the Admin who is designated to raise Proposals to the Dash network on behalf of the Incubator
+- [Proposal Owner (PO)](#53-proposal-owner) - an Admin who is designated to raise Proposals to the Dash network on behalf of the Incubator

-> Currently all Users can be found as the members of our [Trello board](https://trello.com/b/FPJzDcok/dash-incubator-app)
+> Currently all Members can be found as the members of our [Trello board](https://trello.com/b/FPJzDcok/dash-incubator-app)

 ## 1.6 Network Contract